 When resolving an Improvement:

-- Check the box next to the Impact Type you want to add and click .
+Check the box next to the Impact Type you want to add and click Add Amount.

-Yes!
-Now, when filtering a list by Location, you’ll be able to choose between “Responsible,” “Originating,” and “Impact.”
+When filtering a list by Location, you’ll be able to choose between Responsible, Originating, and Impact.
 All items with at least one Impact Type allocated to that Location will be returned.

-Selecting “Impact” will return only data associated with Improvements that had some impact allocated to them.
+Selecting Impact will return only data associated with Items that had some impact allocated to each Location.

-Each Investment Type can be customized independently of the others, and those changes will be reflected on each template using that Type.
+Each Investment Type can be customized independently of the others, and those changes will be reflected on each Item using that Investment Type.

 How do you do it?